Identify autophagy-positive cells

 → mapped: Artifact(uid='wTSbpxi4KDY0FQql0000')

-cells show fewer LC3 puncta and appear defective in autophagosome formation.
+The EI24 KO cells show fewer LC3 puncta and appear defective in autophagosome formation.

-Even after Torin-1 stimulation, EI24 KO
+Even after Torin-1 stimulation, EI24 KO cells look comparable to unstimulated cells.

 This suggests our model correctly identifies the biological effect of EI24 deficiency - impaired autophagy induction even under stimulating conditions.